 We take pike welfare seriously.
 Our lakeside team will be patrolling the lake during this set of trials and we encourage anglers to report any poor handling of fish to Bristol Water Fisheries.
 Successful applicants are expected to have, at minimum, a basic understanding of fish handling and fish welfare before heading out on the water.

 What are the rules?

-A special set of rules have been produced for this site.
-These include but are not limited to:
+A special set of rules has been produced for this site.
+These include but are not limited to the following:

 - A minimum of 40lb wire must be used for all traces.
 Heavy mono is not permitted to be used as a trace material.
 Traces must be a minimum of 12 inches in length.